neomatrix369/java-10-and-beyond/session-1-Local-Variable-Type-Inference/04_Full_uses/README.md

     $ ./run.sh

-Now, open the file `com/typeinference/FullUsesTypes.java` and replace all e data types declaration with the new keyword `var`, this change allow you to use Variable Type Inference.
+Now, open the file `com/typeinference/FullUsesTypes.java` and replace all data types declaration with the new keyword `var`, this change allows you to use Variable Type Inference.

     int id --> var id
     Integer myNumber --> var myNumber

-Once you have replaces all primitive data types declaration, execute next command for compile the example:
+Once you have replaced all primitive data types declaration, execute next command for compile the example:

     $ ./compile.sh

-**Note:** The class `FullUsesTypes` has variable declarations wich Variable Type Inference can't be used.
+** Note:** The `FullUsesTypes` class has some variable declarations with Variable Type Inference that can not be used.
-Open the file `com/typeinference/FullUsesTypes.java` and replace the uses of Type Inference wich it can't be used for the original type the declaration.
+Open the file `com/typeinference/FullUsesTypes.java` identify the uses of Variable Type Inference that are not allowed and change them for the original declaration.

 Once you example compiles, execute it with the following command: